Roofing for Waterfront Homes: Salt Air, Wind, and Corrosion Protection

 Why aluminum over Galvalume?
 Galvalume (steel coated with aluminum-zinc alloy) is an excellent metal roofing material for inland locations, but it can suffer from edge creep corrosion and cut-edge rust in salt environments.
 Aluminum eliminates this risk entirely.
 The cost premium of aluminum over Galvalume is typically $2 to $4 per square foot, a worthwhile investment for any home within 3,000 feet of saltwater.

-The key consideration with concrete tile on waterfront homes is the fastening system.
-All screws, clips, and wire ties must be stainless steel or hot-dipped galvanized (minimum Class III).
-Standard galvanized fasteners will corrode within 5-10 years in a coastal environment, potentially allowing tiles to detach during storms.
+The key consideration with tile on waterfront homes is the fastening system.
+All screws, clips, and wire ties must be stainless steel (316 grade) or minimum Class III hot-dipped galvanized.
+Standard galvanized fasteners corrode within 5 to 10 years on Key Biscayne, Fisher Island, or Bal Harbour, potentially causing tiles to detach during storms.

-Synthetic slate (manufactured from engineered polymers, rubber, or fiber cement) offers the appearance of natural slate without the weight, fragility, or installation complexity.
-It is completely immune to salt corrosion and is rated for high-wind applications.
+Synthetic slate offers the look of natural slate without the weight, fragility, or installation complexity.
+Made from engineered polymers, rubber, or fiber cement, it's completely immune to salt corrosion.

-- Weight: 250 - 450 lbs per square (significantly lighter than natural slate)
+- Weight: 250 to 450 lbs per square (much lighter than natural slate)

 - Maintenance: Near zero for the synthetic material itself

-Synthetic slate is an excellent option for waterfront homes with architectural styles that call for a slate look but where the weight or budget of natural slate is prohibitive.
+Good option for waterfront homes where the architectural style calls for slate but the weight or cost of natural slate is prohibitive.

-Standard galvanized steel roofing, fasteners, and flashing will corrode rapidly in coastal environments.
-The zinc coating breaks down under constant salt exposure, exposing the underlying steel to rust.
-We have seen galvanized steel components fail in as little as 3-5 years on oceanfront homes.
+Standard galvanized steel.
+Galvanized roofing panels, fasteners, and flashing corrode rapidly in coastal environments.
+I've seen galvanized steel components fail in as little as 3 to 5 years on oceanfront Miami Beach homes.
+Skip it entirely.

-Cedar shakes, exposed wood fascia, and untreated wood structural members deteriorate rapidly in the salt-air, high-humidity environment of coastal South Florida.
+Untreated wood components.
+Cedar shakes, exposed wood fascia, and untreated wood structural members deteriorate rapidly in coastal South Florida's humidity plus salt environment.
 Any wood components must be pressure-treated, clad in metal or PVC, or replaced with composite alternatives.

 The fastener system is often the weakest link on a coastal roof.
-Even the most corrosion-resistant roofing material will fail if the fasteners that hold it in place corrode.
+Even the most corrosion-resistant roofing material fails if the fasteners holding it in place corrode.

 - Electro-galvanized fasteners (too thin a zinc layer)